 A runtime layer that sits between an AI agent and the world.
 Every action observed.
 Every action policy-checked.
 Every action logged.

-AiEGIS is the harness for autonomous AI.
+aiegis is the harness for autonomous AI.
 Same architectural pattern that wraps Claude Code on a developer's laptop, applied universally to every AI agent that needs to act in the real world with a real audit trail.

 An AI agent left to itself is unbounded.
 It runs whatever the model decides to run.
 The policies that constrain it live in a system prompt and a usage agreement — both of which depend on the model voluntarily complying.